chcharcharlie/flightlessons/implementation/test-ai-actions.md

-# AI Assistant Testing Guide
+# AI Assistant Testing Guide - Updated with Tool Use

+⚡ **UPDATE**: The AI assistant now uses Anthropic's native tool use feature.
+This means Claude directly executes curriculum operations and formats the results naturally.
+No more JSON parsing!

-## Test Cases to Verify JSON Hiding
+## Test Cases for New Tool-Based Implementation

 ### 1. List Study Areas
 **User Input**: "what study areas do we have right now"